Cadence-Rx/playwright-automation-cadencerx/README.md

 > [!IMPORTANT]
 > 🧠 The brains of the project is located in `index.ts`.
 > Here, you can configure commands commands tags e.g. `@smoke`, implement retry logic, configure parallelization, reporting and more!

+> [!WARNING]
+> ⚠️ When crating new tagas do NOT forget to include in the `index.ts` file and the `generate-report.ts`
+> The tag name needs to be included in the `generate-report.ts` for tag ran to show up on the report.

 ### Running Scripts
 `yarn run cucumber <tagName>`